Battle of Ramillies: Casualties

 The total number of French casualties cannot be calculated precisely, so complete was the collapse of the Franco-Bavarian army that day.
 David G. Chandler's Marlborough as Military Commander and A Guide to the Battlefields of Europe are consistent with regards to French casualty figures, i.e. 12,000 dead and wounded plus some 7,000 taken prisoner.
 James Falkner, in Ramillies 1706: Year of Miracles, also notes 12,000 dead and wounded and "up to 10,000" taken prisoner.
 In Notes on the history of military medicine, Garrison puts French casualties at 13,000, including 2,000 killed, 3,000 wounded and 6,000 missing.
 In The Collins Encyclopaedia of Military History, Dupuy puts Villeroi's dead and wounded at 8,000, with a further 7,000 captured.
 Neil Litten, using French archives, suggests 7,000 killed and wounded and 6,000 captured, with a further 2,000 choosing to desert.
 John Millner's memoirs – Compendious Journal (1733) – is more specific, recording 12,087 of Villeroi's army were killed or wounded, with another 9,729 taken prisoner.
 In Marlborough, however, Correlli Barnett puts the total casualty figure as high as 15,000–30,000 dead and wounded with an additional 15,000 taken captive.
 Trevelyan estimates Villeroi's casualties at 13,000 but adds "his losses by desertion may have doubled that number".
 La Colonie omits a casualty figure in his Chronicles of an old Campaigner but Saint-Simon in his Memoirs states 4,000 killed adding "many others were wounded and many important persons were taken prisoner".
-Voltaire, however, in Histoire du siècle du LouisXIV records "the French lost there twenty thousand men".
+Voltaire, however, in The Age of Louis XIV records "the French lost there twenty thousand men".
 Gaston Bodart states 2,000 killed or wounded, 6,000 captured and 7,000 scattered for a total of 13,000 casualties.
 Périni writes that both sides lost 2 to 3,000 killed or wounded (the Dutch losing precisely 716 killed and 1,712 wounded), and that 5,600 French were captured.